 There are, for example, many stories about the condor, which acts as a metaphor in the film.
 It is a sacred animal in all the cultures of the Andes.
 I like the belief that the condor is a protector of the mountains, which in the Andes makes it both the protector of water and life.
 I also like the story that Virginio tells his grandson Clever about how a condor commits suicide by diving into the rocks and what that death represents: the beginning of a new life cycle.
 In addition, in the film, the condor helps build an analogy between Virginio’s life-threatening disease and the death of the earth.

 “I am not against globalization, but we must work to understand it better so that it is not simply a cultural imposition but a cultural mix with room for all voices.”

 In general, the indigenous peoples who remain in rural areas have a much more reciprocal, logical, and healthy relationship with nature.
-In the cities, as we all know, we live far removed from the our origins.
+In the cities, as we all know, we live far removed from our origins.
 We are aware that the current model treats nature as an inexhaustible source of resources, all for the benefit of human beings, without measuring in any way the environmental impact and damage it causes.
 With Utama I reflected on these issues.
-When you write and direct a film, you always have to be very responsible with the subject matter you will touch on, especially if it is sensitive in human, political, and social terms.
-Research is elementary and allows you to approach each topic naturally and closely and with a deeper understanding.
+When you write and direct a film, you always have to be very responsible with the subject matter you will touch on, especially if it’s sensitive in human, political, and social terms.
+Research is crucial and allows you to approach each topic naturally and closely and with a deeper understanding.
 It helps you to identify the topics you want to address and the film characters you want to create.